remiclarisse/chor-rivest-cryptosystem/README.md

 # chor-rivest-cryptosystem
-A review of the Chor-Rivest Cryptosystem
+A study of the Chor-Rivest Cryptosystem

+You will find :
-I - An implementation of the Chor-Rivest Cryptosystem
+	SAGE files of an implementation of the Chor-Rivest Cryptosystem C program of an implementation of Pollard's rho algorithm over Z/pZ